 - and the opacitymap.mode is blend, a Transparent primary material is used.

 - and the opacitymap.mode is masked, a Masked primary material is used.

 - Otherwise the Opaque primary material is used.

 The Unreal Engine sorts transparency per actor.
 Exporting overlapping transparent actors will lead to rendering artifacts.
 Masked binary opacity is not affected by this limitation.

 Default material attribute translation

-The default master materials translate the CGA material attributes roughly to a physically based Unreal Material.
-If the material.shader is set to CityEnginePBRShader (this happens automatically if for example an inserted glTF model is exported), the default master materials in Unreal will use the PBR material attributes (roughness, metallic, and emissive).
+The default primary materials translate the CGA material attributes roughly to a physically based Unreal Material.
+If the material.shader is set to CityEnginePBRShader (this happens automatically if for example an inserted glTF model is exported), the default primary materials in Unreal will use the PBR material attributes (roughness, metallic, and emissive).

 The specular color is not used in Unreal.
 The specular color in Unreal depends on the base color and how metallic the material is.